 - Due to either production capacity constraints or supplier capacity constraints, only five units could be made available for February.

-- In this scenario, there is no backorderz as the customer goes to a different seller (any number of scenarios are possible, the customer could substitute, they could backorder, or they could go to a different customer, or they could just postpone their purchase.
-But here we will go with the seller losing the sale, and not getting the sale in later months)
+- In this scenario, there are no backorders as the customer goes to a different seller (any number of scenarios are possible, the customer could substitute, they could get backorders, or they could go to a different customer, or they could postpone their purchase.
+But here we will go with the seller losing the sale and not getting the sale in later months)

 The measure of forecast accuracy is the measure of the effectiveness of the overall forecasting process.
 The measure of a specific forecast accuracy input, such as the accuracy of the sales forecast input, is a measure of the effectiveness of a subset of the forecasting process.
 If the overall forecasting process (in this case) would have attained a 100% forecast accuracy, but due to constraints, the resulting forecast accuracy is 50%, then the forecasting process is unfairly maligned.
 And here are several problems with this:

-- It will provide a false signal that perhaps the forecasting process should be addressed, when in fact (in this case) it is perfectly fine.
+- It will provide a false signal that perhaps the forecasting process should be addressed when it is perfectly fine when in fact (in this case).

 - It will mean that the demand history is only what the company did sell, not what the company could have sold.
-This means that there will have to be more manual intervention into the forecast as the statistical methods that are applied will reproduce too low of a level.
-It will also mean inaccurate signaling as items that were substituted for the primary item that was demanded will be over forecasted in the future (at least statistically) while the initially demanded item will be under forecasted in the future (at least statistically).
+This means that there will have to be a more manual intervention into the forecast as the statistical methods that are applied will reproduce too low of a level.
+It will also mean inaccurate signaling as items that were substituted for the primary item demanded will be over forecasted in the future (at least statistically).
+In contrast, the initially demanded item will be under forecasted in the future (at least statistically).

 This is the problem with only measuring unconstrained forecast error.
 But the problem is what to do about it.
-Companies normally do not have a good way of measuring lost sales; it means that the forecast error is exaggerated to the degree that the company is capacity constrained.
+Companies normally do not have a good way of measuring lost sales; the forecast error is exaggerated to the degree that the company is constrained.

 S&OP to the Rescue?

-Once the data is obtained, now the error measurement is where Brightwork Explorer comes in to play.
+Once the data is obtained, now the error measurement is where Brightwork Explorer comes into play.
 Lost sales + sales orders can be fed into Brightwork Explorer, and its error checked against the forecast.
-This provides a far more accurate representation of the relevant forecast error and allows companies to focus in on areas of forecasting shortcomings, rather than be misdirected into focusing on areas where the unconstrained forecast is inaccurate due to capacity constraints.
+This provides a far more accurate representation of the relevant forecast error and allows companies to focus on forecasting shortcomings rather than be misdirected into focusing on areas where the unconstrained forecast is inaccurate due to capacity constraints.

 Using the Brightwork MRP + S&OP Explorer

 The Brightwork MRP Explorer does something that no other software on the market does.
-That is right, not software that uses MRP, nor heuristics, nor allocation, nor cost optimization, nor inventory optimization allow for setting MRP parameters in concert with objectives.
+That is right, not software that uses MRP, heuristics, allocation, cost optimization, or inventory optimization to set MRP parameters in concert with objectives.
 We would know as we have written books on every one of these methods.